 Across the weekend, the Roxby Community Garden will host performances, workshops, exhibitions, music, play sessions and drop-in activity from artists, performers and community groups from across Leeds.

-Whether you come along for a particular workshop or performance or simply spend an afternoon in the garden, we’d love to welcome you.
+Whether you come along for a particular performance, bring the family for an afternoon of creativity, or simply spend some time in the garden, we'd love to welcome you.

 Dates: